 |

-From here you have views out the sea and sometimes the chance to see some dolphins : (sorry about the quality, but this is the best my phone can do when zoomed)
+From here you have views out the sea, and on this occasion we get the chance to see some dolphins : (sorry about the quality, but this is the best my phone can do when zoomed in)

 |